St. Albert's Church, Riga: The Holy Mary altar

 The altar of Holy Mary is placed within a small chapel, at the right side of the main entrance of the church.
 The altar is decorated with the statue of Holy Mary with baby Jesus in her right hand.
 The statue symbolizes the artist's poetic description of a "Woman of the Apocalypse": "A great sign appeared in the sky, a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars.
 She was with child and wailed aloud in pain as she labored to give birth."
-(Revelation 12: 1-2).
+(Revelation 12:1–2).

 The statue shows Holy Mary with a sad expression on her face.
 She is in tears, in pain.
 The sky blue long wrap dress, painted with the stars, is on her shoulders all the way down to her feet.
 She is standing with the moon globe under her feet, a twelve stars gloriole around her head.
 Holding baby Jesus in her right hand.
 With the arms widespread, baby Jesus is looking at his mother, an expression of consolation is on his face.

 Pipe organ

-The 30 stops pipe organ of the church was built in 1912., by Emil Martin & Co., Opus 316.
-Emil Martin was the son of, also very known pipe organ builder August Martin, who was very active organ builder in the Baltic.
-Emil has, most probably inherited the company from his father.
-To this conclusion brings the fact that on the nameplate of the organ is visible the year 1838. as the year of the establishment of the company.
+The church's 30 stop pipe organ was built in 1912 by Emil Martin & Co.
+Opus 316.
+Emil Martin (1848–1922) was the son of the well known organ builder August Martin (1808–1892) from Dachwig (Thuringia), who was very active in the Baltic region.
+Emil probably inherited the company from his father.
+This is suggested by the fact that the organ's nameplate states 1838 as the year the company was founded.